Until 26 January 2020

 The war in Yemen was sparked in the aftermath of the Arab uprisings of 2011.
 Following the forced removal of the country’s president of 33 years, Ali Abdullah Saleh, a period of political transition failed to address many of the country’s core problems.
 As the political process faltered under the country’s new president, Abd Rabbu Mansour Hadi, clashes broke out in Yemen’s most northerly governorate, Saada – home of the predominantly Zaydi Shia Houthi movement.
 When fighting between the Hadi government and the Houthis broke out in 2014, Yemen was already on the brink of collapse.
 Its political and economic situation made it one of the poorest and most fragile states in the world, but it was the introduction of conflict into a perfect storm of conditions that pushed Yemen over the edge.
 Having been notably absent from British media for the majority of the war’s duration, the conflict and crisis in Yemen is now prevalent.

-Inflation and the inaccessibility of food, water and healthcare will all be addressed, particularly focusing on the physical and psychological effects that the conflict and crisis are having on Yemen’s children.
-Key exhibits will include worn Yemeni Rial notes, charity food vouchers, medical equipment used to treat malnutrition and cholera, dog-eared school books and harrowing images captured by Yemeni photographers.
-Extraordinary personal stories from people in Yemen will give insight into the harsh realities faced by them every day, as well as the incredible resilience they have had to display.
+Inflation and the inaccessibility of food, water and healthcare are all addressed, particularly focusing on the physical and psychological effects that the conflict and crisis are having on Yemen’s children.
+Key exhibits include worn Yemeni Rial notes, charity food vouchers, medical equipment used to treat malnutrition and cholera, dog-eared school books and harrowing images captured by Yemeni photographers.
+Extraordinary personal stories from people in Yemen give insight into the harsh realities faced by them every day, as well as the incredible resilience they have had to display.

 Yemen: Inside a Crisis is part of IWM’s Conflict Now strand of programming, which features opinions of individuals who have seen, experienced and worked in areas of conflict.
 This exhibition has been curated with the support of Lead Advisor Iona Craig, an award-winning journalist who between 2010 and 2015 was based in Sanaa as Yemen correspondent for The Times.